 Then along came bokashi composting

 But then I was introduced to bokashi composting as a way to compost all of my food waste at home.
 I was skeptical at first but tried the system and…..
 Wow!!
 My soil suddenly erupted with worms and life.
-I hadn’t realize how devoid of life my soil had previously been.
+I hadn’t realized how devoid of life my soil had previously been.

 My children often dig to find and collect worms for their mud pies.
 In the past, this could take some time to find just a handful worms.
 But after just a couple of moths of using bokashi we were digging up 10’s of worms in just one shovelful of soil.
 And my plants were so much healthier than in previous years.
 Bigger, stronger and more able to cope with extreme conditions such as hot, dry summers and aphids.